 (a) Imposing Mitigation.
 To achieve the foregoing purpose and objectives, mitigation measures are imposed pursuant to Sections III.A.5, III.A.10, and III.A.11 below:

-(b) Notwithstanding the foregoing or any other provision of this Appendix A, and as more fully described in Section III.B.3.2.6 of Appendix B to this Market Rule 1, certain economic decisions shall not be deemed a form of withholding or otherwise inconsistent with competitive conduct.

 III.A.2.4.3.
 Applicability.

 Mitigation measures may be applied to Supply Offers, Increment Offers, Demand Bids, and Decrement Bids, as well as to the scheduling or operation of a generation unit or transmission facility.